How are Irregular Employees' Public Holiday hours entitlement calculated?

 The formula is:

-Total hours worked in quarter/13 weeks (or number of weeks from start date, if less)/number of working days as per job schedule.
+Total hours worked in quarter (including any full and half pay leave)/13 weeks (or number of weeks from start date, if less)/number of working days as per job schedule.
 The result will give you the amount of entitlement for each public holiday in the quarter.

 Example: